divyadhimaan/lld-playground/concepts/oops/composition-vs-aggregation.md

 In UML (Unified Modeling Language) diagrams, composition is represented by a solid line connecting the two classes, with a filled diamond at the owning class end.

-      Car
+      Vehicle.Car
       /|\
        |
-    Engine  (Filled diamond at the Car end)
-Contrast with Aggregation:
+    Engine  (Filled diamond at the Vehicle.Car end) Contrast with Aggregation:

 Composition is often confused with aggregation.
 The key difference lies in the dependency of the owned object's lifecycle.
 In aggregation (a weaker "has-a" relationship), the owned object can exist independently of the owning object.